Last Updated on by Jeremy

 Must Haves To Start a Travel Blog

 Unless you are familiar with CSS and HTML coding, the premium theme you choose to use will require some external work to be optimized to how you like it.
 It is our experience that most premium themes do not perform like the demo does out-of-the-box, so you'll probably have to make some modifications to get it up to your ideal performance level.
-(CSS is easy to learn and optimize if your site has a custom CSS input box, but I stay away from internal coding in WordPress even though I know what I'm doing most of the time.)
+(This is most certainly true for our current theme, GeneratePress).

 - Developer Work: $200 (roughly 2-3 hours).